Holystone Primary Curriculum Statement

 Assessment at End of Key Stages

-In the summer of 2016, new and more challenging SATs tests were introduced to reflect the new raised expectations of the National Curriculum at the end of the Key Stages 1 & 2.
-Children now receive a scaled score instead of a level.
-Their raw score - the actual number of marks they accrue - is translated into a scaled score; this helps to allow for differences in the difficulty of the tests from year to year so that pupils' results can be compared accurately.
-Parents are told their child's raw score, scaled score and whether they have reached the national standard for a particular subject.
+At the end of the Key Stages 1 & 2, children are assessed against an "expected national standard."
+Pupils at tested in both Y2 & Y6, however, in Y2 a teacher assessed judgement is made with the tests being low key and merely informing teacher judgement.
+In Y6, in Reading, Maths and Grammar, pupils are tested and receive a scaled score (their raw score - the actual number of marks they accrue - is translated into a scaled score) which allows for comparative year on year analysis despite there being annual variations in the difficulty of the tests.
+Parents are told their child's raw score, scaled score and whether they have reached the national standard for a particular subject (a scaled score of 100 is the expected standard).
+In Y6, Writing outcomes are based on teacher assessment across the year.
 A progress measure for Key Stage 2 pupils is also reported.
 Overall school performance is measured against all other schools nationally.